Intermolecular force: London dispersion force (fluctuating dipole–induced dipole interaction)

 The third and dominant contribution is the dispersion or London force (fluctuating dipole–induced dipole), which arises due to the non-zero instantaneous dipole moments of all atoms and molecules.
 Such polarization can be induced either by a polar molecule or by the repulsion of negatively charged electron clouds in non-polar molecules.
 Thus, London interactions are caused by random fluctuations of electron density in an electron cloud.
 An atom with a large number of electrons will have a greater associated London force than an atom with fewer electrons.
 The dispersion (London) force is the most important component because all materials are polarizable, whereas Keesom and Debye forces require permanent dipoles.
 The London interaction is universal and is present in atom-atom interactions as well.
 For various reasons, London interactions (dispersion) have been considered relevant for interactions between macroscopic bodies in condensed systems.
 Hamaker developed the theory of van der Waals between macroscopic bodies in 1937 and showed that the additivity of these interactions renders them considerably more long-range.

 Relative strength of forces

 This comparison is approximate.
 The actual relative strengths will vary depending on the molecules involved.
 For instance, the presence of water creates competing interactions that greatly weaken the strength of both ionic and hydrogen bonds.
 We may consider that for static systems, Ionic bonding and covalent bonding will always be stronger than intermolecular forces in any given substance.
-But it is not so for big moving systems like enzime molecules interacting with substrate reacting molecule.
-Here the numerouse intramolecular (most often - hydrogen bonds) bonds form active intermediate state where the intermolecular bonds make some of the covalent bond to be broken, while the others are formed, in this way procceding the thousands of enzimatic reactions, so important for living organisms.
+But it is not so for big moving systems like enzyme molecules interacting with substrate molecules.
+Here the numerous intramolecular (most often - hydrogen bonds) bonds form an active intermediate state where the intermolecular bonds cause some of the covalent bond to be broken, while the others are formed, in this way enabling the thousands of enzymatic reactions, so important for living organisms.